Cheglia is a Boreal 52, one of the yard’s appr. 60 built aluminium expedition yachts – a true Landrover of the sea.

 The rigg is conservative, we need bigger sails if the wind drops.
 Cheglia has a 130 sqm Gennacker on a detachable endless furler for courses of 60-130‘ and a 170 sqm Parasailor for courses from dead downwind 180‘ up to 120‘ or even a bit higher.

-Our motor range is appr.
-1500 NM at 6,5 kn: anybody interested in the Northwest Passage?
+Our motor range is more than 1500 NM, fed from 3 different tanks.
+Anybody interested in the Northwest Passage?